 • How we can use primatology, anthropology and psychology to gain insights into human evolution.
 Until this project, archaeologists’ research explored the anatomical and material culture aspects of human evolution; the social and cognitive aspects had barely been touched.

-On Wednesday 19 November Professors Robin Dunbar FBA, Clive Gamble FBA and John Gowlett will discuss how their research into the evolution of human cognition and social lives furthered our understanding of the relationship between our minds and the world.
-Further information is available online.
+On Wednesday 19 November, Professors Robin Dunbar FBA, Clive Gamble FBA and John Gowlett will discuss how their research into the evolution of human cognition and social lives furthered our understanding of the relationship between our minds and the world.
+Further information about the project is available.